SABR Convention History

 - The 34th SABR convention attracted 644 members and guests to Cincinnati.
 The featured speaker was Marvin Miller, longtime head of the Major League Baseball Players Association.
 The 1919 World Series panel included authors Jim Sandoval, Alan Nathan, David Fleitz, Gene Carney and Alan Schwarz.
 A panel on the Crosley Field-era Reds included Joe Nuxhall, Jim O’Toole, Lee May and sports writer Lonnie Wheeler.
 A local players panel consisted of Cincinnati high school products Todd Benzinger, coach Mike Cameron, Glenn Sample, Pat Tabler and Chris Welch.
 A panel on agents included Theodore High, Richard Katz, Brian Goldberg and Joe Bick.
 A panel on baseball relatives featured Joyce Dolle (wife of Gus Bell, mother of Buddy Bell), Eleanor Kluszewski (wife of Ted), Susan Dellinger (granddaughter of Edd Roush), Charles Dautel (grandson of Cy Rigler) and Paul Sallee (cousin of Slim).
 A panel on baseball collecting included Dick Hinds, Greg Rudd, Bill Daniels, Tim Turner and Stuart Hodesh.
 Members also took a tour of historic Cincinnati ballpark sites, including Crosley Field (right).

-- Read more: Download a PDF of Baseball in the Buckeye State, the SABR 34 convention publication
+- Read more: Download a PDF of Baseball in the Buckeye State, the SABR 34 convention journal

 - Photo gallery: Check out a collection of photos from SABR 34 in Cincinnati (courtesy of Rick Schabowski)